 Australia uses a comfortable online healthcare database: every patient can have their personal medical account where all their personal medical data is being stored.
 This online storage called eHealth Record simplifies collecting and managing such information as undergone treatments, immunisation profile, diagnosed diseases, results of laboratory analyses, physical data, and so on.
 Such advanced approach to personalised healthcare not only simplifies assigning treatment when all anamnesis information is available but also prevents loss of important data, saves time and encourages responsibility and self-organization of patients.

 Both state and territory governments own a network of public clinics and take care of such sectors as school health, awareness, community programs, dentistry, mental health, and so on.
 The Australians can get treatments in such facilities free of charge or according to the level of their subsidy.
 If you aren’t enrolled in Medicare (you come as a private patient), you will have to pay for some services at public facilities from your own pocket (you will get charged by the doctor directly).
-But on the other hand, as a private patient you are able to choose the doctor, unlike a “public” patient who has to satisfy themself with the assigned one.
+But on the other hand, as a private patient you are able to choose the doctor, unlike a “public” patient who has to satisfy themselves with the assigned one.

 Public hospitals vary in size.
 Some of them provide only urgent treatment; others specialise in long-term rehabilitation care.
 Emergency rooms can be found all across the country in more than 700 public clinics.
 There are also 17 specialty mental health hospitals.
 65% of a general number of beds (over 87 thousand) is in the public sector.